Welcome to our Governors' section.

 On 1 August 2017 Beechcroft St Paul’s joined the Diocese of Salisbury Academy Trust and all the governors have been reappointed by DSAT.
 Foundation Governors have been nominated by St Paul’s Church and ratified by the Salisbury Diocesan Board of Education.

 We take part in training sessions to keep up to date with changes in schools and education so that we can be more effective governors.
-We come into school to work with Mr Draper, the staff and pupils so we know how much progress the children are making in comparison with schools nationally.
+We come into school to work with the headteacher, the staff and pupils so we know how much progress the children are making in comparison with schools nationally.
 It’s a joy and a privilege to serve our community in this way.
 The governors meet together twice a term and attend other meetings too.

 Further information can be found in the Governance section of the DSAT website: